Protecting the Tongass, the World's Largest Temperate Rainforest

 The long plight of the Earth’s rainforests has never abated.
 But gaining popular attention in the 1980s, grassroots activists and global cultural icons alike began to speak out and create a movement of activism to help protect the rainforests.

 Driven by his personal passion for the environment, Jerry Garcia, guitarist for the Grateful Dead and one of the most notable American musicians of the 20th century, played the 9/24/88 UN Rainforest Benefit Concert, and followed up with benefit albums and works of art highlighting the need to protect our rainforests.

-In partnership with the Jerry Garcia Family and The Wilderness Society, KEEN is hosting a new benefit concert to Protect the Tongass on Earth Day, 4/22/21.
-Over 20 bands across the musical spectrum will serve up original performances to inspire the public and give a pathway to Protect the Tongass.
+In partnership with the Jerry Garcia Family and The Wilderness Society, KEEN hosted a benefit concert to Protect the Tongass on Earth Day, 4/22/21.
+Over 20 bands across the musical spectrum served up original performances to inspire the public and give a pathway to Protect the Tongass.
 With new proposed legislation (Roadless Rule Conservation Act) and a new administration in the White House, this is the time to act.

 Driving donations to the cause is the KEEN x Garcia Collection, which gives 1% of proceeds to The Wilderness Society and its efforts to reinstate Roadless Rules protections in this critical landscape.
-Garcia’s 1993 painting Junglescape, an homage to the beauty of rainforests and their indigenous cultures, is featured on a limited-edition and individually numbered Newport sandal launching 4/20.
+Garcia’s 1993 painting Junglescape, an homage to the beauty of rainforests and their indigenous cultures, is featured on a limited-edition and individually numbered Newport sandal.